sillsdev/web-languageforge/docs/DEVELOPER.md

 ### Supported Development Environments

-Development of Language Forge is supported using [VS Code](https://code.visualstudio.com/download) on either pure Linux or Windows using WSL ([`wsl --install`](https://learn.microsoft.com/en-us/windows/wsl/install)).
+Development of Language Forge is supported using [VS Code](https://code.visualstudio.com/download) on Linux, MacOS or Windows using WSL ([`wsl --install`](https://learn.microsoft.com/en-us/windows/wsl/install)).

 On Windows, the project should be opened with the [Remote - WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) VS Code extension, so that all commands and extensions run on WSL.

+### IDE Developer Experience (DX)

+While Docker is great way to encapsulate all of the dependencies, build tools and run-time environment of the application, IDEs usually require locally installed extensions, tools and runtimes in order to provide type checking, code hints, and debugging capabilities that make for a better developer experience.
+To this end, the following locally installed tools/dependencies may be installed for good DX:

+- PHP 7.3
+- Composer
+- Node and npm
+- .Net SDK

 ### Project Setup